Pictured above: Christmasberry (Lycium carolinianum) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Christmasberry is a close relative of the Goji berry (Lycium barbarum, Lycium chinense).
+Christmasberry is a close relative of the Goji berry (L. barbarum, L. chinense).
+The plant is also known as Carolina desert-thorn, referring to the thorns occasionally growing along its branches.

-Native range: Coastal counties of Florida’s eastern and central panhandle, the peninsula and the Keys
+Native range: Coastal counties from Bay and Duval south to the Keys

 To see where natural populations of christmasberry have been vouchered, visit florida.plantatlas.usf.edu.